you-dont-need/You-Dont-Need-Loops/readme.md

 *Keep in mind that your code will **CHANGE** and will be **read by your colleagues**.
 If you write throw away code, don't bother worry about these at all.*

 So, it's all about balancing the triangle.
 In modern engineering teams, 95% of the time you'd sacrifice performance for correctness and ergonomics since computers are fast enough and premature optimization is usually considered bad.
 But to replace loops, there will be huge performance hit and even stack overflow.
-The point of this article is to show you the ideal code to understand the principles.
-We focus more on correctness and ergonomics, and in real-world projects, you'll need to use your best knowledge to do the trade-offs.
+While all three point are equally important, this article focuses more on correctness and ergonomics, and in real-world projects, you'll need to use your best knowledge to do the trade-offs.
 If you are interested in striving not to sacrefice any of these three, have a look at [Haskell](https://www.seas.upenn.edu/~cis194/spring13/lectures.html).
 It is designed from the ground up to be highly performant in FP.

 We do expect you to know some very basic stuff about functional programming and there are many other articles online (EG: why ternary is used instead of `if`s, why you shouldn't mutate variables and Complexity/TCO, etc).